 Surgery to improve an obstructed airway requires careful evaluation of the nasal structure.
 Correction of a deviated septum, one of the most common causes of breathing impairment, is achieved by adjusting the nasal structure to produce better alignment.

 Age is another factor to consider.
-Once facial growth has been completed, generally around 14 to 15 years of age for girls, and a little bit older for boys, emotionally mature teenagers could be offered surgery for improvement in the appearance and/or function of their nose.
+Once facial growth has been completed, generally around 14 to 15 years of age for girls, and a little bit older for boys, teenagers could be offered surgery for improvement in the appearance and/or function of their nose.

 To view Before & After Rhinoplasty photos, click photos above.

 Clear communication is key for a successful cosmetic rhinoplasty.
 Be prepared to express why you are interested in a rhinoplasty and what you would like surgery to achieve.
 Disclosure of your health history is important, especially a history of previous nose surgery, medications, medical issues, recreational drug use, and tobacco use.

 During your consultation your nose will be examined, inside and out.
 Surgical details will be discussed.
 Factors such as the shape of the nasal bones and cartilage, the nasal skin thickness, and the balance between your nose and face will be evaluated and noted.
 All of these factors will ultimately influence your postoperative results.

 Preparing For Your Surgery

 Before your surgery, Dr. Park and his nurses will see you at your preoperative appointment.
 During this appointment you will get another opportunity to ask any additional questions you may have with regard to surgery and review all the details of surgery again.

 You will be provided with prescriptions for medications required after surgery.
 You will also be provided with instructions to prepare for surgery, including guidelines on drinking, eating, smoking, and avoiding certain medications or supplements.